twolfson/twolfson.com/articles/the-power-of-tools.md

 [Appear.in]: https://appear.in/

 # Tool empowerment
-I don't think I would have been able to move as fast as I do either solo or on a small team without tools to push me forward and prevent me from falling behind (e.g. testing/monitoring).
+I don't think I would have been able to move as fast as I do either solo or on a small team without tools to push me forward (e.g. ["Develop faster"][]) and prevent me from falling behind (e.g. testing/monitoring).

 On a similar note, I don't think I would be able to start my company experiment without tools at my side.

 # Creating your own tools
 As developers, we are fortunate that our tools are written in the same format as the output we generate.
-There are some professions (e.g. UI/UX designers) which don't have this luxury.
+There are some professions which don't have this luxury (e.g. UI/UX designers, project/product managers).

 If you have never written a tool for yourself before, then I suggest trying it out.
 The benefits will include: